-Battle for the end table: Echo Show 8 vs. Echo Show 5
+Battle for the end table: Amazon Echo Show 8 vs. Echo Show 5

 |Yes

+The first-generation Echo Show 5 filled a niche left vacant by the lack of an update to the REALLY small-screened Echo Spot, and Amazon recognized that it shouldn't mess too much with a good thing for the second-generation device.
+At a glance, you probably wouldn't be able to recognize that this is a new device, as it has the same physical dimensions, same speakers, and same display.

-The Echo Show 5 filled a niche left vacant by the lack of an update to the REALLY small screened Echo Spot.
-It is a really nice device that can be put in smaller spaces and serves as a great monitor for smart cameras or as a glanceable display for quick information.
-It's not the best experience for viewing video content, though it is serviceable.
+The 2021 edition has an improved camera (2 MP vs. 1 MP), features an updated camera cover, and even comes in three colors, including the original Graphite, a gleaming Glacier White, and my personal favorite, the beautiful new Deep Sea Blue.
+Like its predecessor, the Echo Show 5 (2nd Gen) is a nice device that can be put in smaller spaces and serves as a great monitor for smart cameras or a glanceable display for quick information.
+Unfortunately, it's not the best experience for viewing video content, though it is serviceable.

-If what you want is a good Echo device for your bedside or office desk, you might be better served picking up an Echo Dot with Clock.
-True the speakers in the Dot are not quite as good as the Show 5, but the LED clock is less "in your face," and there is no camera to worry about (physical switch notwithstanding).
-Plus, the Dot with Clock is $30 cheaper than the Echo Show 5.
+If what you want is a suitable Echo device for your bedside or office desk, you might be better off picking up an Echo Dot with Clock.
+True, the speakers in the Dot are not quite as good as the Show 5 (2nd Gen), but the LED clock is less "in your face."
+There is no camera to worry about (physical switch notwithstanding).
+Plus, the Dot with Clock is less expensive than the Echo Show 5.

-However, if you want a really nice side table or bedside Echo device with the ability to monitor your smart home security, get text responses to the weather and time, and catch a few videos, the Echo Show 5 is a really great device.
-As we've said in other articles, the Echo Show 5 is priced to where it is almost an impulse buy, and like the Dots it is often found bundled with other smart home products for even more savings.
+However, if you want a really nice side table or bedside Echo device with the ability to monitor your smart home security, get text responses to the weather and time, and catch a few videos, the Echo Show 5 (2nd Gen) is a great device.
+The Echo Show 5 (2nd Gen) is priced where it's almost an impulse buy, and like the Dots, it is often bundled with other smart home products for even more savings.

+It's important to note that if you've considered getting an Echo Show device for your child, you might want to pick up the all-new Echo Show 5 Kids version.
+It features additional privacy and parental controls and comes in a fun jungle-themed Chameleon color pattern.

-We have been calling the Echo Show 8 the Goldilocks of smart screen devices for a reason.
-Not only does it sit physically between the Echo Show (2nd Gen) and the Echo Show 5, but it seems to have made the right tradeoffs when it comes to its specs between those devices.
+Ever since the original Echo Show 8 came out nearly two years ago, we have called it the Goldilocks of smart screen devices.
+Not only does it sit physically between the Echo Show 10 (3rd Gen) and the Echo Show 5 (2nd Gen), but it seems to have made the right tradeoffs when it comes to its specs between those devices.

-It obviously has a larger screen and additional speaker over the Show 5, and it has the physical shutter/mute switch that the larger Show (2nd Gen is lacking).
-However, neither the Show 8 nor the Show 5 have as good of a camera as the Show (2nd Gen), with both sporting 1MP cameras vs the 2nd Gen's 5MP shooter.
+It has a larger screen and additional speaker over the Show 5 (2nd Gen), and it has the improved 13MP camera of the Echo Show 10 (3rd Gen).
+That camera is perfect for making or taking Zoom calls, and soon you'll be able to add animated backgrounds to your video chats.
+Unlike its smaller sibling, the Show 8 (2nd Gen) only comes in two colors, though hopefully, Amazon will add that Deep Sea Blue variant at this size later on down the line.

-The speakers on the Show 8 (two 2-inch speakers at 10W per channel) are still pretty good for its size and better than the single 1.7-inch, 4W speaker available on the Show 5.
-At 1280p x 800p the Show 8 also has a significantly better screen resolution than the Show 5 at 960p x 480p, which should translate into sharper images on your videos and photos.
+The speakers on the Show 8 (2nd Gen) (two 2-inch speakers at 10W per channel) are still pretty good for their size and better than the single 1.7-inch, 4W speaker available on the Show 5 (2nd Gen).
+At 1280x800 resolution, the Show 8 (2nd Gen) also has a significantly better screen resolution than the Show 5 (2nd Gen) at 960x480, which should translate into sharper images on your video calls, when viewing streaming media, and while browsing personal photos.

-Which small Show should you get?
+Echo Show 8 (2nd Gen) vs. Echo Show 5 (2nd Gen): Which smaller Show should you get?

-Look, it is pretty obvious which one we think you should get here - the Echo Show 8.
-It's not THAT much bigger than the Show 5 or THAT much smaller than the Show 10, but the size difference from its siblings is noticeable and meaningful in real-life usage.
-We do honestly think that the Show 5 is still a great device, particularly if you get it as a secondary smart screen.
-We appreciate that both the Show 5 and Show 8 have a physical camera shutter and mute button for better privacy controls and that both have on-screen access to the Alexa Privacy Hub so that you can take even more control of your digital privacy.
+Look, it is pretty obvious which is the best Alexa speaker that we think you should get here — the Echo Show 8 (2nd Gen).
+It's not THAT much bigger than the Show 5 or THAT much smaller than the Echo Show 10 (3rd Gen), but the size difference from its siblings is noticeable and meaningful in real-life usage.
+We honestly think that the Show 5 (2nd Gen) is still a great device, particularly if you get it as a secondary smart screen.
+We appreciate that both the Show 5 (2nd Gen) and Show 8 (2nd Gen) have a physical camera shutter and a mute button for better privacy controls.
+Plus, both have on-screen access to the Alexa Privacy Hub so that you can take even more control of your digital privacy.

-If you are still indecisive, do not worry!
-Amazon is offering a great bundle with both the Echo Show 8 and Echo Show 5 at a price that is still cheaper than the larger Echo Show (2nd Gen).
-Now you can try them both and see where they fit best in your home!

 Meet me in the middle